programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 If you are hungry for more temporal network analysis with R, [this tutorial](http://statnet.csde.washington.edu/workshops/SUNBELT/current/ndtv/ndtv_workshop.html) by Skye Bender-deMoll explains additional functions and features of the packages used here.
 It served as my own guide to learning about temporal network analysis and formed the inspiration for the tutorial above.

-## References
 [^1]: This same data can also be represented in other formats (an adjacency matrix, for example, or an adjacency list) but for the purpose of transforming static networks into dynamic ones, it can be easier to conceptualize and manipulate network data with node and edge lists.

 [^2]: This data comes from a magnificent multivolume catalog of French Gothic Manuscripts written by Alison Stones.
 Stones, Alison.
 2013. *Gothic manuscripts: 1260-1320.* London: Harvey Miller Publishers.

 [^3]: There are ways to figure out just how much variation in different network metrics will be lost as a consequence of this decision, although they are a bit complex to get into here.

 [^4]: I recommend Marten Düring's excellent essay "How Reliable are Centrality Measures for Data Collected from Fragmentary and Heterogeneous Historical Sources?
 A Case Study," which neatly demonstrates that historical actors who occupied central positions in social networks had the potential to use their connections or their control over the connections of others in unique ways, but they did not always have the motivation to do so.
 Düring, Marten.
-“How Reliable Are Centrality Measures for Data Collected from Fragmentary and Heterogeneous Historical Sources?
-A Case Study.”
+"How Reliable Are Centrality Measures for Data Collected from Fragmentary and Heterogeneous Historical Sources?
+A Case Study."
 In *The Connected Past.
 Challenges to Network Studies in Archaeology and History,* edited by Tom Brughmans, Anna Collar, and Fiona Coward, 85–102.
 Oxford: Oxford Publishing, 2016.